toggledbits/Reactor-docs/docs/Service-Definition.md

 `luup.call_action( "urn:toggledbits-com:serviceId:ReactorSensor", "SetEnabled", { newEnabledValue=0 }, device_number )`

 ### Reset

+!!! attention "Deprecated"
+    This function is deprecated and should not be used.

 The "Reset" action takes no parameters, and resets the "Tripped" state of the sensor until the next state change and condition evaluation occurs.
 This is a flag change only; it does not cause any action within the ReactorSensor.

 `luup.call_action( "urn:toggledbits-com:serviceId:ReactorSensor", "Reset", { }, device_number )`

 ### Trip

+!!! attention "Deprecated"
+    This function is deprecated and should not be used.

 The "Trip" action takes no parameters, and sets the "Tripped" state of the sensor (to true) until the next condition evaluation and state change occurs.
 This is a flag change only; it does not cause any action within the ReactorSensor.

 `luup.call_action( "urn:toggledbits-com:serviceId:ReactorSensor", "Trip", { }, device_number )`